kgunwhi/pc-value-estimator/src/README.md

 - `eda.py`
   Generates exploratory visualizations, summary statistics, and feature plots, which are saved to the `plots/` directory.

+- `cat_analysis.py`
+  [optional] Generates post analysis plots of CatBoost model [note] Is not included in docker image

 ## Usage

 Run the entire pipeline locally in terminal: